OrGreenberg/DemystifyingFlux/index.md

 <br>
 ## 📄 Abstract

 *FLUX.1* is a diffusion-based text-to-image generation model developed by Black Forest Labs, designed to achieve faithful text-image alignment while maintaining high image quality and diversity.
-FLUX is considered state-of-the-art in image synthesis, outperforming popular models such as Midjourney, DALL·E 3, Stable Diffusion 3 (SD3), and SDXL.
+FLUX is considered state-of-the-art in text-to-image generation, outperforming popular models such as Midjourney, DALL·E 3, Stable Diffusion 3 (SD3), and SDXL.
 Although publicly available as open source, the authors have not released official technical documentation detailing the model’s architecture or training setup.
 This report summarizes an extensive reverse-engineering effort aimed at demystifying FLUX’s architecture directly from its source code, to support its adoption as a backbone for future research and development.
+This document is an *unofficial* technical report and is **not published or endorsed by the original developers or their affiliated institutions**

 ---
 </div>